Jordan Kimball’s Intentions Questioned In New ‘Bachelorette’ Sneak Peek

-Jordan Kimball is defending his brand—and his brand is “him.”
+Jordan Kimball is defending his brand — and his brand is “him.”
 The standout Bachelorette contestant is already butting heads with the other guys on Becca Kufrin’s season of the ABC reality show, and in the upcoming episode, he will accuse one of them of trying to wreck his image.

-ABC posted a sneak peek clip of the upcoming third episode of The Bachelorette which shows one of Becca’s suitors, David Ravitz, grilling Jordan about his true intentions for signing on to the dating show.
-Not only does David call out Jordan for his 4000 Tinder matches, noting that his wipe percentage on the dating app is 100, but he accuses him of only signing on to The Bachelorette to boost his modeling career.
+ABC posted a sneak peek clip of the upcoming third episode of The Bachelorette, which shows one of Becca’s suitors, David Ravitz, grilling Jordan about his true intentions for signing on to the dating show.
+Not only does David call out Jordan for his 4,000 Tinder matches, noting that his wipe percentage on the dating app is 100, but he accuses him of only signing on to The Bachelorette to boost his modeling career.
 It is clear David doesn’t think Jordan is on Becca’s season of the show for the “right reasons.”

-In The Bachelorette clip, which you can see below, David pokes fun the “pensive” look on Jordan ‘s face as he calls him out for his Tinder activity and his modeling career.
+In The Bachelorette clip, which you can see below, David pokes fun at the “pensive” look on Jordan ‘s face as he calls him out for his Tinder activity and his modeling career.
 Kimball fires back by accusing David of trying to wreck his image, and he warns him that he will fail miserably.
-Jordan Kimball informs his rival that he is a Wilhelmina model, then drops a classic Jordanism by telling him:
+Jordan Kimball informs his rival that he is a Wilhelmina model, then drops a classic Jordanism by telling him the following.

 Jordan is already one of #TheBachelorette's most talked-about contestants—here's what we know about the male model: https://t.co/fSfucl6zkz